aws/aws-sdk-rails/sample-app/README.md

     git: []
 ```

+Rails and AWS environment variables were added to the Dockerfile.

 ## Pre-requisite: Deploying an Elastic Beanstalk Web Server and Worker

 Some of the features require a web server and worker with Elastic Beanstalk.
 To deploy the sample app to Elastic Beanstalk, follow these steps:

-Create a EB application with a **web server environment** using the Ruby platform.
+Create a EB application with a **web server environment** using the **Ruby platform**.
 Use the default settings (including using the default/sample app initially) except:
 1. (Optional) Set an EC2 key pair.
 2. Choose the default VPC and enable all of the subnets.
 Enable a public IP address.
 3. Set the root volume to General Purpose 3.